dyldonahue/mimicgen_benchmark/README.md

 # Environment Setup:

-**mimicgen, robosuite, gello_software must be added to PYTHONPATH in addition to this top left directory**
+**mimicgen, robosuite, gello_software must be added to PYTHONPATH in addition to this top level directory**

 **In Ubuntu:**